 Now that you know about all those extra special perks, you’re probably salivating to learn about the United Airlines credit card options available to you.

 While there are several, I’m going to do the legwork for you — and simply declare this card to be the best for most people.

 |Introductory Bonus Offer|

-In addition to its high mileage-earning capability and generous introductory bonus, here are more features we love:
+In addition to its high mileage-earning capability and generous intro bonus, here are more features we love:

-As you can see, this card’s a winner — especially when it comes to co-branded airline cards.
+As you can see, the United Explorer Card’s a winner — especially when it comes to co-branded airline cards.